 Samuel Anoints Saul

-1 Then Samuel took the vial of oil, and poured it on his head, and kissed him, and said, “Has the Lord not anointed you to be prince over his inheritance?
+1 Then Samuel took the vial of oil and poured it on Saul’s head and kissed him and said, “Has the Lord not anointed you to be ruler over his inheritance?
 2 When you have departed from me today, then you will find two men by Rachel’s tomb, on the border of Benjamin at Zelzah.
-They will tell you, ‘The donkeys which you went to look for have been found; and your father has stopped caring about the donkeys, and is anxious for you, saying, “What shall I do about my son?” ’
+They will tell you, ‘The donkeys which you went to look for have been found, and your father has stopped caring about the donkeys and is anxious for you, saying, “What shall I do about my son?” ’

 Samuel’s Signs Fulfilled

-9 It was so, that when he had turned his back to go from Samuel, God gave him another heart; and all those signs happened that day.
-10 When they came there to the hill a band of prophets met him; and the Spirit of God came mightily on him, and he prophesied among them.
+9 It was so, that when he had turned his back to go from Samuel, God gave him another heart, and all those signs happened that day.
+10 When they came there to the hill, a band of prophets met him, and the Spirit of God came mightily upon him, and he prophesied among them.
 11 When all who knew him before saw that he prophesied with the prophets, then the people said to one another, “What is this that has come to the son of Kish?
 Is Saul also among the prophets?”

-12 One of the same place answered, “Who is their father?”
+12 A man from that place answered, “Who is their father?”
 Therefore it became a proverb, “Is Saul also among the prophets?”

 13 When he had finished prophesying, he came to the high place.